Vietnam food holiday

 From sampling famous dishes on the street corners of Hanoi’s Old Quarter with a local food blogger to enjoying a home cooked dinner with a local family, to learning how to prepare Vietnamese dishes with an illustrious chef to getting your hands dirty helping with rice cultivation and harvesting, you’ll leave Vietnam with a thorough understanding of the country’s foodie culture right from field to plate.

 This is a very active, hands-on itinerary, with plenty of opportunities to build up an appetite in between meals.
-As well as time set aside for sightseeing in Vietnam, you’ll join a cyclo tour with a local food blogger in Hue and an evening Vespa tour in Hoi Chi Minh City amongst other activities.
-In addition to taking part in various cookery lessons, you’ll have a chance to get out into the countryside and find out more about where the food comes from, with an introduction to traditional farming methods and local cottage industries in the Mekong Delta.
-And of course, we’ve factored in amble opportunities to relax and savour the wonderful flavours and surroundings, with a sunset cruise along the Saigon River at the end of the trip.
+As well as time set aside for sightseeing in Vietnam, you’ll enjoy a walking food tour in Hanoi and a food tour by Vespa scooter in Hue.
+In addition to taking part in various cookery lessons, you’ll have a chance to get out into the countryside and find out more about where the food comes from, with an introduction to traditional farming methods and cottage industries in Ky Son, Hoi An and the Mekong Delta.

 PlanetWe carefully choose suppliers in Southeast Asia who reflect our responsible and sustainable ethos.
 Our current supplier not only has a foundation that works with, supports and advises many different projects and NGO’s in Asia, they are also Travelife certified.
 Travelife is an internationally accredited certification scheme that helps organisations improve their social, economic and environmental impacts that they have as a business.

 For this itinerary we have also partnered with a local organic farming social enterprise in Hoi An.
 This Vietnamese youth-led enterprise contributes to the success of a citizen movement to improve local’s lives through urban organic gardening.
 Their initiative is based on sustainable gardening and sustainability education, and from a tourist perspective, offers glimpses into traditional village lives and local unity with nature to those who visit it.
-Our clients will learn about organic growing processes and they also have a chance to join volunteers and villagers in some gardening activities should they wish.
+You will learn about organic growing processes and also have a chance to join volunteers and villagers in some gardening activities should you wish.

-PeopleWherever possible, we encourage our clients to spend as much time as possible in local communities, interacting with local people to find out more about their way of life and traditional, cultural practices.
+PeopleWherever possible, we encourage you to spend as much time as possible in local communities, interacting with local people to find out more about their way of life and traditional, cultural practices.

 There’s also a big focus on supporting local farmers and cottage industries in this trip.
 Not only will you purchase ingredients for meals and cookery lessons from local growers at local markets, but you’ll have an opportunity to stay in a homestay in Ky Son, get hands-on in the field and make a real difference by assisting with seeding and harvesting.

-In Hoi An, clients will be taken away from the tourist dominated old town and into the local villages surrounding the region.
-Here they will enjoy a walk through a local village and visit an organic farming project created by a group of volunteers to improve the living standards of locals.
+In Hoi An, you'll be taken away from the tourist dominated old town and into the local villages surrounding the region.
+Here you'll enjoy a walk through a local village and visit an organic farming project created by a group of volunteers to improve the living standards of locals.
 This social enterprise works hand in hand with local villagers to educate and encourage the implementation of sustainable ‘green’ agricultural processes in order to benefit future generations as well as the present one.